Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Messaging/MessageMediatorHelper.md

 The instance is`null`.

 **T:System.NotSupportedException**
-The object has non-public methods decorated with the [MessageRecipientAttribute](#) , but the application is not written in full .NET.
+The object has non-public methods decorated with the [MessageRecipientAttribute](#), but the application is not written in full .NET.

 **T:System.InvalidCastException**
 One of the methods cannot be casted to a valid message method.